 Arable and improved grasslands

 Healthy soils and management practices allow a wide range of plants to grow in margins and in-field.
 Rare arable plants thrive in areas of low-intensity arable.
 Plants provide pollen, nectar and seeds (especially in winter) for invertebrates and birds.
-Birds and bats in turn feed on the invertebrates.
+Birds and bats feed on the invertebrates.
 Adjacent hedges and scrub provide shelter, nesting sites and food for birds, insects and other wildlife.
-There are more trees in fields and hedges providing shelter and wildlife habitats and improving soils and water quality.
+There are more trees in fields and hedges that provide shelter and wildlife habitats and improve soils and water quality.

 Focus Species:

-Arable field margins which are managed for wildlife are a UK Priority Habitat (see Pressures and Opportunities)
+UK priority habitat: Arable field margins that are managed for wildlife (see Key pressures and opportunities below).

 1. About

-Arable land in Devon is concentrated in the south and east of Devon where rainfall is lower and summer temperatures are higher than in the rest of the county.
-Grasslands which are sown and managed for agriculture are found across all Devon’s lowland landscapes.
-Due to Devon’s mild, wet climate and rich soils grasslands are now the dominant land use.
+Arable land in Devon is concentrated in the south and east, where rainfall is lower and summer temperatures are higher than in the rest of the county.
+Grasslands that are sown and managed for agriculture are found across all Devon’s lowland landscapes.
+Due to Devon’s mild, wet climate and rich soils, grasslands are now the dominant land use.

-There have been huge changes in agriculture across Devon, particularly in the post war drive to increase food production.
-Changes such as increased fertilisers, herbicides, insecticides, clean crop seeds, new grassland seed mixes, the introduction of silage, larger machinery and autumn sowing of crops have all led to an increase in crop, livestock and dairy yields.
-Unfortunately these changes also led to huge declines in plants and insects as well as the birds and bats which they support.
+There have been huge changes in agriculture across Devon, particularly in the post-war drive to increase food production.
+Changes such as increased use of fertilisers, herbicides, insecticides, clean crop seeds and new grassland seed mixes, and the introduction of silage, larger machinery and autumn sowing of crops have all led to an increase in crop, livestock and dairy yields.
+Unfortunately these changes have also led to huge declines in plants and insects, and the birds and bats they support.

 The flora of many arable fields in Devon is now species-poor and dominated by a few species such as chickweed, scentless mayweed and fat-hen.
-Less common species such as small-flowered buttercup, and weasel’s snout are still widespread.
-Some of the best areas for rare arable plants are fields near around Dartmouth and Kingsbridge with species such as small-flowered catchfly and cornflower.
+Less common species such as small-flowered buttercup and weasel’s snout are still widespread.
+Some of the best areas for rare arable plants are fields around Dartmouth and Kingsbridge where species such as small-flowered catchfly and cornflower can be found.

-Formerly widespread farmland birds such as corn bunting, turtle dove, grey partridge and lapwing have virtually disappeared from south-west England, while others including yellowhammer and skylark are very localised.
-An exception is the cirl bunting which has recovered from very low numbers in the 1980s due to actions taken by south Devon farmers, see Inspiration
+Formerly widespread farmland birds such as corn bunting, turtle dove, grey partridge and lapwing have virtually disappeared from south-west England, while others, including yellowhammer and skylark are very localised.
+An exception is the cirl bunting which has recovered from very low numbers in the 1980s due to actions taken by south Devon farmers.
+See Inspiration below for more information.

-Healthy wildlife (insects are natural pest controllers and pollinators) and soils are critical for sustainable agricultural businesses.
-Many farmers across Devon are now using approaches which ensure both productive farming and a healthy environment.
+Sustainable agricultural businesses depend on healthy soils and wildlife (insects are natural pest controllers and pollinators).
+Many farmers across Devon now use approaches that ensure both productive farming and a healthy environment.
 These approaches have various names including Integrated Farm Management, integrated pest management and regenerative agriculture.
-Importantly they combine new technology and research with traditional farming methods. ????
+Critically, they combine new technology and research with traditional farming methods.

 Key pressures and opportunities

-While the volume of agrochemical active ingredient applied to arable farmland has decreased and targeting has improved, the compounds used have become considerably more effective both in intensity and spectrum of activity.
+While the volume of active agrochemical ingredients applied to arable farmland has decreased and targeting has improved, the compounds used have become considerably more effective, both in intensity and spectrum of activity.

-However rising costs, continued loss of plant protection products and rising levels of resistance mean that the options for pesticides are shrinking.
-Integrated pest management (IPM) is a coordinated farm strategy which includes the use of insects as a natural pest control.
-See Find out more for links.
+However, rising costs, the continued loss of products that protect plants and rising levels of resistance mean that the options for pesticides are shrinking.
+Integrated pest management (IPM) is a coordinated farm strategy that includes the use of insects as a natural pest control.
+See Find out more below for more information.

-Integrated Farm Management and regenerative farming approaches aim to increase crop and livestock health through healthy soils, improved animal husbandry and farm planning as well as benefiting wildlife through reducing the use of pesticides and fertilisers.
-There is growing appreciation of how species-rich grasslands help to produce high-quality and high-nutritional value meat and dairy.
-See links in Find out more.
+Integrated Farm Management and regenerative farming approaches aim to increase the health of crops and livestock through healthy soils, improved animal husbandry and farm planning while benefiting wildlife through less use of pesticides and fertilisers.
+There’s growing appreciation of how species-rich grasslands help to produce high-quality and high-nutritional value meat and dairy.
+See Find out more below for more information.

-Methods of cultivation have changed from ploughing to minimum tillage over much of the UK.
-While this can minimise fossil fuel use and retain organic matter in the soil, it can lead to soil compaction, reduced soil health and carbon storage, increased water and soil run-off and the accumulation of perennial and annual grass weeds at the expense of other arable plants.
+Over much of the UK, methods of cultivation have changed from ploughing to minimum tillage.
+While this can minimise fossil fuel use and keep organic matter in the soil, it can lead to soil compaction, reduced soil health and carbon storage, increased water and soil run-off and the accumulation of perennial and annual grass weeds at the expense of other arable plants.

-Arable land in the west of the UK, especially on poor soils near the coasts is being taken out of cultivation and converted primarily to intensive dairy pasture and silage production.
-Arable fields in coastal areas of south and east Devon are hotspots for rare arable plants and farmland birds such as cirl buntings – often because these spring cropping still occurs in these areas.
+Arable land in the west of the UK, especially on poor soils near the coasts, is being taken out of cultivation and converted primarily to intensive dairy pasture and silage production.
+Arable fields in coastal areas of south and east Devon are hotspots for rare arable plants and farmland birds such as cirl buntings – often because spring cropping still happens in these areas.

-While agri-environment schemes have since the late 1990s offered considerable benefits to farmland birds and arable plants, the inappropriate use of management options have led to the loss of important arable plant sites. examples?
-Likewise low-intensity arable could be converted to grassland due to a misconception that this is better for wildlife.
+While since the late 1990s, agri-environment schemes have offered considerable benefits to farmland birds and arable plants, the inappropriate use of management options has led to the loss of important arable plant sites.
+Do we have any examples?
+Likewise, low-intensity arable could be converted to grassland due to a misconception that this is better for wildlife.

-In comparison with other habitats the wildlife value of arable is relatively poorly known.
-This is partly due to its very large area causing surveying problems.
-It is also due to crop types, agricultural inputs and timing of operations varying between years creating very different conditions.
-Rare arable plants can spend years being dormant as seed in the soil and appear when conditions such as weather and crop management are right.
+In comparison with other habitats, the wildlife value of arable is relatively poorly known.
+This is partly because its very large area makes it hard to survey.
+However, it’s also because crop types, agricultural inputs and the timing of operations vary between years, which creates very different conditions.
+Rare arable plants can be dormant as seed in the soil for many years, only appearing when conditions such as weather and crop management are right.
 Farmland birds move around to find suitable habitats as cropping changes.

 2. What we need to do and where